Customs Warehouses

 Customs storage in a customs warehouse

-In a Customs Warehouses bonded area, You will be responsible for:
+In a bonded customs warehouse bonded area, You will be responsible for:

 • Declaring your goods correctly If you hire an agent, you must provide them with specific written instructions on how to declare your goods.